-Digital technologies are disrupting industries worldwide.
+Digital technologies and ever changing market conditions are disrupting industries all over the world.
 With this, we have seen a significant rise in popularity and adoption rates of the Agile methodology.
 With confusion arising surrounding how Agile and change management can work together, we're discussing how both can work harmoniously in an ever-growing agile world.

 With an Agile approach, money and time are constrained and the organisation tries to develop as much of a new solution as it can within these constraints.
 The main objective of each Agile method is to adapt to change and deliver the desired project outcomes as quickly as possible, particularly when supporting an initiative using Agile.
 In this environment, the change management activities must be stellar to be effective.